LMSDev/Unity-Style-Guide/README.md

 In C#, variables have a concept of access level.
 Public means any code outside the class can access the variable.
 Protected means only the class and any child classes can access this variable internally.
 Private means only this class and no child classes can access this variable.
 Variables should only be made public if absolutely necessary.

-Prefer to use the attribute `[SerializeField]` instead of making a variable public.
+Using the attribute `[SerializeField]` is preferred over making a variable public.

 ##### Local Variables
 Local variables should use camelCase.